-CO 1: Interpret the concepts and components of Distributed Intelligence.

-CO 2: Relate the distributed intelligence applied over different areas of business.

-CO 3: Identify the requirements needed to design a Business Intelligence model.
+- CO 1: Interpret the concepts and components of Distributed Intelligence. - CO 2: Relate the distributed intelligence applied over different areas of business. - CO 3: Identify the requirements needed to design a Business Intelligence model.

-- 1. Leigh and Burgess :Distributed Intelligence (South Western) - 2.
-George Coulornis, Jean Doll More and Tim Kind Berg :Distributed Systems (Pearson)
+- 1. Leigh and Burgess : Distributed Intelligence (South Western) - 2.
+George Coulornis, Jean Doll More and Tim Kind Berg: Distributed Systems (Pearson)

-- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-446 E - Business L-T-P-C Max 4-0-0-4 Marks 100
+446 E - Business L-T-P-C Max Marks 4-0-0-4 100